Concept Medical is Granted CE Certification for Their Sirolimus Coated MagicTouch Group of Products

 Concept Medical B.V. with its headquarters in Tampa, Florida has announced that on 16th October 2019, they have received the CE certification for their MagicTouch group of products.

-MagicTouch - PTA is the only commercially available and CE certified Sirolimus coated balloon catheter for peripheral arterial diseases.
-Percutaneous transluminal angioplasty (PTA) is a procedure that can open a blocked blood vessel using a small catheter, with a "balloon" at one end.
-Currently accepted procedure is, to use drug delivery devices to deliver drugs that inhibit the inflammatory and proliferative pathways that lead to restenosis.
-Sirolimus is widely accepted as a drug of choice for such purpose.
+MagicTouch PTA is the only commercially available and CE certified Sirolimus coated balloon catheter for peripheral arterial diseases.
+Percutaneous transluminal angioplasty (PTA) is a procedure that can open a blocked blood vessel using a small catheter with a "balloon" at one end.
+The currently accepted procedure is to use drug delivery devices to deliver drugs that inhibit the inflammatory and proliferative pathways that lead to restenosis.
+Sirolimus is widely accepted as a drug of choice for such a purpose.

 Arteriovenous graft (AVG), is another method for connecting an artery and a vein and is made by surgically suturing an external tube, made of a biomaterial, between the two vessels.